josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧟‍♀️_the_zombie_bit_the_frankenstack.md

 ---

 can we stop with the weird noise/peessure rocking against the structure olease?

+i like gow the orientation chsnges as i searched fir the recording app but can we be vaguly normal and just shut it for a bit?